HIIM-PERINEDO/zagreb_dhcp/README.md

 One purpose is to achieve tissue segmenation that can be used in the dMRI analysis (see below)

-NOTE - current version of [DrawEM version 1.3](https://github.com/MIRTK/DrawEM) have incorporated segmentation according to [M-CRIB_2.0 atlas](https://osf.io/4vthr/)
+NOTE - current version of [DrawEM version 1.3](https://github.com/MIRTK/DrawEM) has incorporated optional segmentation according to the [M-CRIB_2.0 atlas](https://osf.io/4vthr/)

 ## Diffusion pipeline in /dMRI
 To process dMRI neonatal data